mirra-org/mirra/firmware/README.md

 This folder contains all the firmwares necessary to set up a MIRRA installation.
 It is set up as a single PlatformIO project where each different firmware is configured as a seperate PlatformIO 'environment'.
 To initiate a firmware upload, hold the boot button and press the reset button (multiple tries may be necessary), then initiate the upload from the PlatformIO console.

-## On RESET:
-Local filesystem data stored in the module will be cleared, but logs will remain intact.
-Data stored in attached SD cards is not removed (ESPCam picture data is always retained).

-Nodes will listen for any gateway discovery broadcasts for 5 minutes.
-If no gateway is found in this time, the node will default to a set sampling interval, but will never communicate.
-Manual `discovery` can always be initialised from the command line interface.

-Gateways will attempt to connect to WiFi and configure their RTC on initial startup.
-If the preprogrammed credentials for WiFi are incorrect, this will inevitably result in failure and manual `wifi` and `rtc` will have to be initialised from the command line interface.

-## Log Level

-The gateway and the sensor nodes publish log messages to both the serial monitor (if one is connected) and the local filesystem.
-These messages can be filtered according to log level.

-It is recommended to set the log level to either **INFO** or **ERROR**, as **DEBUG** tends to fill up the filesystem very quickly, rendering the system inoperable.
-Alternatively, logging to file can be disabled.

 ## Command Line Interface

 Both the gateway and the sensor nodes can be interacted with via a serial monitor using a command line interface, either using PlatformIO's built in monitor command or a terminal emulator with similar functionality like PuTTY.

 To enter a given module's command mode, hold the BOOT button.
 This will wake up the module and, if held properly, make it enter the command phase.
 On success, the module should print a message signifying that command phase has been entered.

 Note: While in command line mode, the module cannot execute any other function, meaning it can miss sampling or communication periods.
-While the command phase should automatically timeout after one minute, it is still recommended to `exit` command mode and let the module return to sleep as soon as possible.
+While the command phase should automatically timeout after one minute, it is still recommended to `exit` command mode to let the module return to sleep as soon as possible.

 ### Common Commands